symbol/symbol-docs/source/concepts/multisig-account.rst

 * Multisig account can be a cosigner for another multisig account, up to ``3`` levels.
 Multi-level multisig accounts add “AND/OR” logic to multi-signature transactions.

-* :ref:`Multisig modification transactions <multisig-account-modification-transaction>` must be wrapped in an :doc:`AggregateTransaction <aggregate-transaction>`.
+* :ref:`Multisig modification transactions <multisigaccountmodificationtransaction>` must be wrapped in an :doc:`AggregateTransaction <aggregate-transaction>`.
 New cosignatories added to the multisig must opt-in by cosigning the aggregate.

 ********
 Examples